 The Kibbutz (Hebrew word for “communal settlement”) is a unique rural community.
 A kibbutz is a society dedicated to mutual aid and social justice; a socioeconomic system based on the principle of joint ownership of property, equality and cooperation of production, consumption and education.

 The Arava Institute is located on Kibbutz Ketura.
 Kibbutz Ketura is a desert kibbutz approximately 30 minutes north of Eilat in the Arava Rift Valley.
 The name is derived from a nearby hill, after the second wife of Abraham (Genesis 25:1).

 Arava Institute students are an important part of the Ketura community.
 They are invited to community, cultural and holiday events, and eat meals with members in the communal dining room.
-Students are also offered the option of being hosted by kibbutz families in their homes.
+Students will also have the opportunity to be hosted in kibbutz community homes.

 Ketura defines Jewish tradition as a focus for cooperation, tolerance, and mutual respect.
 Although the Kibbutz is not considered a religious kibbutz, the laws of Kashrut are observed in the dining room and there is an egalitarian synagogue.
 By intention, the community members are free to do whatever they choose in their homes, and in fact, a majority of the members are not observant in the traditional sense.